VW, Ford unveil SUVs at China auto show under virus controls - WTMJ

 Volkswagen AG said its all-electric ID.6, available in six- and seven-seat models, aims to create a “lounge on wheels” with semi-automated driving and other technology.

-The show also highlights the fast-growing technology and design skills of China’s young but ambitions domestic brands.
+The show also highlights the fast-growing technology and design skills of China’s young but ambitious domestic brands.

 Geely Auto, part of the Geely Holding group of brands that includes Sweden’s Volvo Cars, debuted a new flagship SUV, the Xingyue L. The company says self-driving technology enables the Xingyue L to park itself and return from a parking lot to pick up its driver.